bigmlcom/sampling/README.md

 Simple sampling is the best choice if the data is small enough to comfortably keep in memory.
 If that's not true but the sample you want to take is small enough for memory then reservoir sampling is a good choice.
-If neither the original population or the sample can reside in memory then take a look at stream sampling.
+If neither the original population nor the sample can reside in memory then take a look at stream sampling.

 ![](https://www.evernote.com/shard/s4/sh/1548d433-f571-4d6c-8c65-52333a44b520/c80baf9b3aa76ab66db908eec0419515/res/6909bd65-75ee-473b-9063-cee029ba37e8/skitch.png)